Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Results

 where $z$ is the redshift, $D_L$ is the luminosity distance to the source, $S_{\nu}$ represents the flux density at the frequency $\nu$, and $\alpha$ denotes the two-point spectral index calculated for the core and integrated emission of HyMoRSs between 1.0 GHz and 1.4 GHz.

 The integrated and core flux densities at 1.0 GHz and 1.4 GHz for the HyMoRS in the current article are presented in columns~7, 8, 10 and 11 of Table \ref{tab:table1}.
-The corresponding total and core radio powers ($\rm P_{1.4,Int}$ and $\rm P_{1.4,Core}~in~W/Hz$) of the sources at 1.4 GHz are presented in columns 18 and 19 of Table \ref{tab:table1}.
-Figure \ref{fig:p1.4} shows the distribution of $\rm P_{1.4,Int}$, while Figure \ref{fig:P-z} illustrates its variation with redshift for the sources presented in this study, along with those from \citet{Pa22} and \citet{Ka17}.
+The corresponding total and core radio powers ($\rm P_{1.4,Int}$ and $\rm P_{1.4,Core}$ in W Hz$^{-1}$) of the sources at 1.4 GHz are presented in columns 18 and 19 of Table \ref{tab:table1}.
+Figure \ref{fig:p1.4} shows the distribution of $\rm P_{1.4,Int}$ for the sources presented in this study, along with those from \citet{Pa22} and \citet{Ka17}.
 The grey dashed line in Figure \ref{fig:P-z} represents the minimum luminosity at different redshifts, corresponding to the faintest object in the present HyMoRS sample, which has a flux density of 4.40 mJy, assuming an integrated spectral index of 0.75.
-The core radio power at 1.4 GHz ($\rm \log~P_{1.4,Core}[W/Hz]$) for the present HyMoRS sample ranges from 23.05 to 25.23, with a mean and median value of 24.03 and 24.08, respectively.
-The total radio power ($\rm \log~P_{1.4,Int}[W/Hz]$) for HyMoRSs in the present paper varies from 23.99 to 25.75, with a mean value of 24.73 and a median of 24.64.
-This suggests that the HyMoRS discussed in this paper have radio luminosities near the FRI/II division line (\(P_{150} \sim 10^{26} \, \text{W/Hz}\)).
+The core radio power at 1.4 GHz ($\rm \log~P_{1.4,Core}$[W Hz$^{-1}$]) for the present HyMoRS sample ranges from 23.05 to 25.23, with a mean and median value of 24.03 and 24.08, respectively.
+The total radio power ($\rm \log~P_{1.4,Int}$[W Hz$^{-1}$]) for HyMoRSs in the present paper varies from 23.99 to 25.75, with a mean value of 24.73 and a median of 24.64.
+This suggests that the HyMoRS discussed in this paper have radio luminosities near the FR I/II division line (\(P_{150} \sim 10^{26} \, \text{W Hz$^{-1}$}\)).